Singapore's COVID-19 temperature scans and tracking leading the way

 “We have a simple message for countries: Test, test, test.”

+The WHO’s message has been heard in Australia, where almost 100,000 coronavirus testing kits are being delivered this week to boost dwindling stock levels.

+But we have a long way to go to catch up to Singapore.

-Before entering a public building, including offices or shopping centres, all visitors must first have their temperatures scanned at the doors.
+In the Asian city-state, anyone entering a public building, including offices or shopping centres, must first have their temperatures scanned at the doors.

 Melbourne lawyer Henry Carlson, who is living in Singapore, said the devices looked like a remote control.